DylanStoutjesdijk/big-data-blog-2020-dgirzadas/docs/spark.md

 ## Dataset
 ### Description

-This dataset is a cleaned up data scrape from the National UFO Reporting Center online database: http://www.nuforc.org/webreports.html
+This dataset is a cleaned up data scrape from [the National UFO Reporting Center online database](http://www.nuforc.org/webreports.html).

 Each row in this database contains the following attributes:
 1. **`summary`:** A trimmed version of the full report text.